 Social Stability: Continued social stability in the informal settlements is vital to the efforts of KCCI.
-Tribal conflict is unlikely, but within Kenya this is a pertinent cultural aspect to be aware of.
+Tribal conflict is unlikely, but within Kenya this is a pertinent cultural aspect to be aware Needs Assessment and Program Plan for Community Childcare in Nairobi's Informal Settlements of.
 Nairobi has seen limited instability within the informal settlements, and this trend is expected to continue.
 However risk reduction and response strategies are being developed.